 It all started when as a research student I built my own 6800-based computer from a kit by Southwest Technical Products Corporation.
 I had learnt a bit of Lisp on the university mainframe, and so was excited when I found a listing for a Lisp interpreter for the 6800 in a copy of the popular American home computing magazine Byte.
 It took me several days to type in the listing from the magazine, but after a bit of work I got it working, and so had my own Lisp system.
 One of my first Lisp programs was a route-map program, to find the quickest route by road between any two places.
 I used to populate it with data from my car journeys.
 After I discovered Lisp I found it hard to go back to other languages, and Lisp has remained my preferred language.

 The next version of Lisp I used was Acornsoft Lisp for the Atom and BBC Microcomputer, a ROM-based interpreter based on a Lisp originally written by Mike Gardner of Owl Computers.
 After that I progressed to Macintosh Common Lisp, released by Apple and subsequently maintained by Digitool, which allowed you to build Lisp applications using the Macintosh Toolbox.
-In 2000 I started working with CL-HTTP , a web server written in Lisp, and starting developing web sites written in Lisp.
+In 2000 I started working with CL-HTTP , a web server written in Lisp, and started developing web sites written in Lisp.
 For example, this site is running on a Wiki written in Lisp.
 In 2008 I switched to using LispWorks for my projects.

 Inspired by the early Lisps for the 6800 and 6502 I have been interested in the challenge of writing a Lisp for the Arduino since I started playing with it in 2014, and uLisp is the result.
 I hope you find it useful.

-Visit my Arduino and AVR project blog: Technoblogy.com
+I also write an Arduino and AVR project blog: Technoblogy.com